-Assessing Potential Impacts of California Climate Policies
+Assessing Potential Impacts of CA Climate Policies

 Principal Todd Schatzki and Harvard University professor and Analysis Group affiliate Rob Stavins have authored a series of white papers exploring the economic and regulatory impacts of a suite of climate policies being undertaken in California, a state that many consider a test bed for potential climate policies to be adopted in other parts of the United States and in other countries.
 Having taken aggressive steps to reduce its emissions to 1990 levels by the year 2020, California is in the process of considering possible next steps for the state's climate policy beyond the 2020 emission target mandated in the Global Warming Solutions Act of 2006 (AB 32).